euromoney-group-tech/Euromoney.FrontEnd.RecruitmentTest/README.md

 The following exercise is your opportunity to show us your skills.

-- Take the following story:
+- Take the following brief:
--- Interpret it into a design and code it up as a static page -- Use what you know to create the best page you can
+-- Interpret it into a design and code it up as a static page -- Use what you know to create the best deliverable you can
 - The task is aimed at applicants across all skills and levels.
 -- Our only expectation is that you work to your ability -- UX, Design, Code... do the bits you know